 Sale of Health Information.
 We will not sell your health information.
-Receipt of a fee expressly permitted by law, such as Privacy Act copying fees or FOIA fees is not a sale of health information.
+Receipt by VA of a fee expressly permitted by law, such as Privacy Act copying fees or FOIA copying fees is not a "sale of health information."

-Genetic Information Nondiscrimination Act (GINA).
-We will not use genetic information to discriminate against you either through employment or to determine your eligibility for VA benefits.
+Genetic Information.
+We will not use or disclose genetic information to determine your eligibility for or enrollment in VA health care benefits.